mrquantumoff/quadrant/README.md

 </div>

 > ## \* If some of the app's functionality doesn't work properly on Windows, try enabling developer mode in the settings or reinstalling the app from microsoft store.
-If CurseForge protocl handler doesn't work properly you can easily use [this registry fix](https://github.com/mrquantumoff/mcmodpackmanager_reborn/raw/master/msstorefix.reg)
+If CurseForge protocol handler doesn't work properly you can easily use [this registry fix](https://github.com/mrquantumoff/mcmodpackmanager_reborn/raw/master/msstorefix.reg)
 >
 > ### Warning: If your mods folder is not symlinked to modpacks/<anything> your mods folder will be deleted after you apply/clear your modpack
 >